paudom/ChessRepertoire/README.md

 It allows you to record your chess repertoire digitally including openings and variations.

 ## Setup and Installation
+You have two options:

+- **Released Versions**: Donwload the released versions and follow those intructions.

+- **Normal Installation**: Follow the next steps to install by your own.

+### Normal Installation

 Python is a must.
 The dependency libraries are specified in the `requirements.txt`

 To install `Chess Repertoire` the following steps are encouraged: